fabrylab/pyTFM/docs/tutorialAddon.rst

 Use a thin brush and make sure that there are no unintentional gaps.
 Also mark the outer edge of the colony.
-This edges is not included in the calculation of line tensions but is necessary to calculate the correct area and cell count of the colony.
 I drew the mask like this:

 .. figure:: images/membrane.png